tryton/trytond/doc/topics/reports/index.rst

     * Use Liberation fonts (Only necessary if being officially included in Tryton)

-    * Try to use styles in report templates so that they can be extended in report styles.
+    * Try to use styles in report templates so that they can be extended.

 Using Genshi in an ODT file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^